manucouto1/framework3/docs/api/plugins/pipelines/sequential/f3_pipeline.md

 ## Conclusion

-F3Pipeline provides a powerful and flexible way to build complex data processing and machine learning workflows in framework3.
+F3Pipeline provides a powerful and flexible way to build complex data processing and machine learning workflows in LabChain.
 By combining multiple plugins, nested pipelines, and caching capabilities, you can create efficient and maintainable pipelines for a wide range of tasks.